-The TLV320ADC5140 is a Burr-BrownTM highperformance, audio analog-to-digital converter (ADC) that supports simultaneous sampling of up to four analog channels or eight digital channels for the pulse density modulation (PDM) microphone input.
-The device supports line and microphone inputs, and allows for both single-ended and differential input configurations.
-The device integrates programable channel gain, digital volume control, a programmable microphone bias voltage, a phase-locked loop (PLL), a programmable high-pass filter (HPF), biquad filters, low-latency filter modes, and allows for sample rates up to 768 kHz.
-The device supports time-division multiplexing (TDM), IS, or left-justified (LJ) audio formats, and can be controlled with either the IC or SPI interface.
-These integrated high-performance features, along with the ability to be powered from a single-supply of 3.3 V or 1.8 V, make the device an excellent choice for space-constrained audio systems in far-field microphone recording applications.
+The PCMD3180 is a high-performance, pulsedensity-modulation (PDM) input to time-division multiplexing (TDM) or I2S output converter that supports simultaneous sampling of up to eight digital channels for the PDM microphone input.
+The device integrates programable digital volume control, a microphone bias voltage, a phase-locked loop (PLL), a programmable high-pass filter (HPF), biquad filters, low-latency filter modes, and allows for output sample rates up to 768 kHz.
+The device supports timedivision multiplexing (TDM), I2S, or left-justified (LJ) audio formats, and can be controlled with either the I2C or SPI interface.
+Additionally, the PCMD3180 supports master and slave mode selection for the audio bus interface operation.
+These integrated highperformance features, along with the ability to be powered from a single-supply of 3.3 V or 1.8 V, make the device an excellent choice for space-constrained audio systems in far-field microphone recording applications.

-The TLV320ADC5140 is specified from -40°C to +125°C, and is offered in a 24-pin WQFN package.
+The PCMD3180 is specified from -40°C to +125°C, and is offered in a 24-pin WQFN package.